 Ricardo González is the Founder and Executive Director of Bilingual America, an internationally respected Spanish language and cultural management training institute founded in 1992.
-He is also the Executive Director of The Claro Initiative and Principal of SpeakSpanish.com

 Ricardo is the developer of multiple language and cultural management training courses and is a popular conference speaker.
 He is considered by many one of the foremost experts on adult Spanish language acquisition in the world.